How to Half-Pass

 - The rider looks in the direction of travel.

 First steps in teaching it then involve:

-Start by riding haunches in along the track, ensuring your horse’s head is looking straight down the track in front of you.
+- Start by riding travers along the track, ensuring your horse’s head is looking straight down the track in front of you.

-Remember what we said at the start: always ride half-pass forward (primarily) and sideways (secondary).
+Remember: always ride half pass forward (primarily) and sideways (secondary).

 - How to Ride Haunches-In (Travers)

 - How to Position Your Horse for Lateral Movements